sermonarchives/blog/content/sermons/where-do-you-live-1974.md

 thumbnail: "/images/sermons/0030/ReformationSunday-10-27-1974.jpg"
 sermon_number: "0030"
 ---
-_This is a typed sermon for Reformation Sunday of 1994.
+_This is a typed sermon for Reformation Sunday of 1974.
 The gospel text is listed as John 8:31-36.
-It's one of the only sermons I've seen with one of the parts of the sermon scratched out, as if it was preached and then removed._
+It's one of the only sermons I've seen with one of the parts of the sermon scratched out, as if it was preached and then removed.
+Then again, it's also the only sermon I've seen where he suggests sleeping during the sermon._

 <!--more-->